 Riding a motorcycle is not without risk.
-If you are at the controls of a motorcycle traveling down the road, you should possess more skill and coordination than a person driving a car.
-Despite possessing increased operator skill, a motorcycle driver or passenger is more likely to suffer deadly injuries if that motorcycle crashes.
+If you are in the control of a motorcycle traveling down the road, you should possess more skill and coordination than a person driving a car.
+Despite possessing increased operator skills, a motorcycle driver or passenger is more likely to suffer deadly injuries if that motorcycle crashes.
 The National Highway Safety Transportation Administration (NHSTA) states a motorcyclist’s risk of death is 27 times as great as a person riding in a passenger vehicle.

 Who’s at Fault in a Motorcycle Accident

 The first question often asked after a motorcycle crash is—Who was at fault?
 It is very important to accurately determine fault in an accident as there may be one party at fault or several.
 Each responsible party may have separate assets and separate insurance to cover any injuries and damages sustained in the accident.
 A motorcycle accident lawyer, like those at Slater & Zurz law firm, will help an injured motorcyclist identify the at-fault parties.

-In the worst case scenario, the motorcyclist has died in the accident or shortly thereafter.
-In a time of grief, it may seem crass or unfeeling to think about money, but it is not.
-In most instances, the family of the deceased will need to seek any compensation due them to help with bills that often cannot be paid in the absence of their loved one.
-Someone will have to be paying attention as to how damages entitled to those family members can be collected.
+In the worst-case scenario, the motorcyclist has died in the accident or shortly thereafter.
+In a time of grief, it may seem crass or insensitive to think about money, but it is not.
+In most instances, the family of the deceased will need to seek any compensation to help with bills that often cannot be paid in the absence of their loved one.
+Someone will have to be paying attention to how damages entitled to those family members can be collected.
 The motorcycle accident lawyers at Slater & Zurz are the people who can pay attention to this issue.

 In a motorcycle death, motorcycle accident lawyers may seek a wrongful death civil judgment for the benefit of the motorcyclist’s loved ones.

 In all cases, the motorcycle accident lawyer will carefully investigate all aspects of the crash, collecting medical records and accident reports in preparation for dealing with insurance companies and determining exactly what happened on the day of the wreck.